On the normalized ground states for the Kawahara equation and a fourth order NLS: Introduction

 \item The results here also extend the NLS related results of \cite{FSS} (namely, stability for $p<1+\f{8}{d}$ and instability otherwise), which apply to the case $b=0$. \item Both results, Theorem \ref{theo:NLS} and \ref{theo:NLS2} of course coincide for $d=1$, but are different for $d\geq 2$.
 We do not have a good physical explanation as to why the range of existence and stability of standing waves for the models \eqref{712} vis a vis \eqref{NLS2} differ.
 In particular, the mixed derivative model, \eqref{712} seems to support all stable normalized waves in the wider range $p\in (1, 1+\f{8}{d+1}), \la>0$, compared to $p\in (1, 1+\f{4}{d})$ for \eqref{NLS2}.
-This topic clearly merits further investigations. \end{itemize}

-The rest of the paper is organized as follows.
-In Section \ref{prelim}, we start by showing that distributional solutions of the elliptic problems are in fact strong solutions.
+This topic clearly merits further investigations. \item The cases $b>0, d\geq 2$ will be analyzed in a forthcoming publication, \cite{KST}. \end{itemize} The rest of the paper is organized as follows.
+In Section \ref{prelim}, we show that distributional solutions of the elliptic problems are in fact strong solutions.
 We also set up the relevant eigenvalue problems, and in regards to that, we review the relevant instability index counting theories and some useful corollaries.
 Finally, we present the Pohozaev identities, which imply some necessary conditions for the existence of the waves.
-We also note that better necessary conditions (which are closer to the ones exhibited in the requirements of the main theorems) are possible, under a natural spectral condition.
+We also note that better necessary conditions (which are closer to what we conjecture are the optimal ones) are possible, under a natural spectral condition.
 In Section \ref{sec:3}, we develop the existence theory in the one dimensional problem - this already contains all the difficulties, that one encounters in the higher dimensional situation as well.
 In particular, we discuss the well-posedness of the constrained minimization problem, the compensated compactness step, as well as the derivation of the Euler-Lagrange equation and various spectral properties of the linearized operators, which are useful in the sequel.
 In Section \ref{sec:4}, we indicate the main steps in the variational construction for the waves in the higher dimensional case.
 In Section \ref{sec:5}, we provide a general framework for spectral stability, based on the index counting formula, which is easily applicable in our setting.
-Section \ref{sec:6} contains the proofs of Theorem \ref{theo:m}, which concern various properties of the cost function $m$ and the Lagrange multiplier $\om$, as a function of the $L^2$ norm.